matt-dong-123/dotfiles/README.md

 Instead of listing everything in it like a bozo, let me show you why:
 - nvim => the greatest editor of all time, lua and plugins
 - aerospace => since it's not an interface, i don't need it to be fancy (for that use yabai)
-- zen browser => the most customizable browser out there, eye candy
+- mullvad brower => most private browser out there, does good shit
 - wezterm => fast af, has a ton of features, extremely customizable

 You may think that the following are superior, but here's why they're not: